peb-adr/openslides-proxy/README.md

 # OpenSlides Proxy

-The proxy is the entrypoint for traffic going into an OpenSlides instance and hides all the services needed for production behind a single port.
-On the docker container this will be port 8000.
-An arbitrary port from the host can then be forwarded to that (e.g. 443->8000).
+The proxy - based on [caddy](https://hub.docker.com/_/caddy) - is the entrypoint for traffic going into an OpenSlides instance and hides all the services needed for production behind a single port.
+On the docker container this will be port 8000 .
+An arbitrary port from the host can then be forwarded to that (e.g.
+443->8000).

 ## HTTPS